 See Paris Short Breaks to plan your Paris visit

-Address: Paris, Paris, Paris, 75000 || GPS: latitude 48.861111, longitude 2.336389
+Address: Paris, Paris, Paris, 75000, France || GPS: latitude 48.861111, longitude 2.336389

-Suggested tourist attractions to visit near The Louvre, France
+Sightseeing & tourist attractions to visit nearby

-- Cathédrale de Notre Dame (Paris) - religious monument
+- Cathédrale de Notre Dame (Paris): religious monument

-- Sainte Chapelle (Paris) - religious monument
+- Sainte Chapelle (Paris): religious monument

-- Palais Royal - Paris
+- Palais Royal: Paris

-- Jardin du Palais-Royal - remarkable garden
+- Jardin du Palais-Royal: remarkable garden

-- Pont-Neuf - Paris
+- Pont-Neuf: Paris

-- Saint-Eustache - Paris
+- Saint-Eustache: Paris

-- Abbaye Notre Dame de Saint-Germain-des-Prés (Paris) - religious monument
+- Abbaye Notre Dame de Saint-Germain-des-Prés (Paris): religious monument

-- Orsay Museum - Paris
+- Orsay Museum: Paris

-- Jardin des Tuileries - Paris
+- Jardin des Tuileries: Paris

-- Conciergerie - national monument
+- Conciergerie: national monument